About Vacuum Bell Therapy for Pectus Excavatum

 According to Eckart Klobe, the device's inventor, "A skilful treatment will be to lift the pectus indent slowly and gradually in order to minimise the temporary

 loss of firmness in the ribcage.
 Even 2 or 4 weeks of treatment time before the funnel is finally lifted close to the viewing glass is normally well spent.
-Over the whole time of treatment the patient should avoid unnecessarily strong vacuum or extreme variations in vacuum force."
+Over the whole time of treatment, the patient should avoid unnecessarily strong vacuum or extreme variations in vacuum force."

-How do i apply the Device?
+How do I apply the Device?

 Are results with the treatment only cosmetic?

-Pectus Excavatum patients who have undergone treatment often note an immediate improvement in cardiovascular symptoms associated with Pectus Excavatum.
+Moreover, patients who have undergone treatment often note an immediate improvement in cardiovascular symptoms associated with Pectus Excavatum.

 Does the treatment help with flared ribs?

-Does the Device actually reshape my bones?
+Does the device reshape my bones?

-position into a raised position, including the cartilaginous rib ends and costal arches which are attached to the breastbone.
-With equivalent force, the inner flanks of the Device press on the human body.
+"The vacuum performed by the Vacuum Bell pulls the breastbone from its concave position into a raised position, including the cartilaginous rib ends and costal arches, which are attached to the breastbone.
+With equivalent force, the inner flanks of the Vacuum Bell press on the human body.These forces create bending moments, predominantly in the breastbone area and at the funnel edges.

-Lifting of the pectus funnel may involve 3 types of deformation at the bones, cartilages and ligaments of the ribcage:
+The bending moments at the funnel edges are counterbalanced by the anchorage of the ribs to the spinal column.Lifting of the Pectus funnel may involve 3 types of deformation at the bones, cartilages and ligaments of the ribcage:

 • A reversible elastic deformation, predominantly occurring in children,